7 Things To See On Your Campus Tour of UC Berkeley

 If you are looking for a college atmosphere that is open-minded, always exciting, and filled with academic excellence, the University of California Berkeley is the university for you.
 It is ranked as the top public university in the United States, and it is home to 22 Nobel Laureate Professors.
 It is also one of the largest undergraduate research institutions in the country.

 Established in 1868, the university has a rich history of forward thinking and change.
-It was the flagship college of the University of California system, which has given the university the right to call itself “Cal”.
+It is the flagship college of the University of California system, which has given the university the right to call itself “Cal.”
 You will often find locals and students referring to the university as Cal.

 1) Doe Library

 When a student thinks of the UC Berkeley campus, one of the first images that comes to mind is the iconic Doe Library.
 With its unique neoclassical architecture, it is the main library of the UC Library system.
 Doe Library is where students go to study, do club photoshoots, and take their graduation pictures.
 It makes for a spectacular backdrop.

 Doe Library is open to the public, so when you go inside, be sure to check out the small exhibit in the front of the library.
 Then, make your way down the marble steps to the North Reading Room, one of the most aesthetically pleasing study spots on the UC Berkeley campus.
 The ornate ceiling, huge windows with lots of natural light, and wooden tables make you feel like you’re at Hogwarts!

 In addition, Doe Library has the Morrison Reading Room, a lesser-known study space at UC Berkeley.
 This particular library room was set up to be an escape for students from the rigors of academic life.
 The library offers fiction and non-fiction books with plush seats for leisurely reading.
 You will never find a student on their laptop in the Morrison Reading Room.
 Electronics are not allowed in order to maintain the relaxing and calm atmosphere.